-People often tell me how their life sucks.
-And how they wished they could’ve lived differently.
+People often tell me how their life sucks and how they wished they could’ve lived differently.
 How they want to lead a life full of adventures and start rewriting their story.

-These are words mostly coming from youngsters.
+These are words coming mostly from youngsters.
 Guys and gals in late adolescence and early twenties.

-And by intentionally choosing what we are willing to sacrifice, we choose the kind of problems we want to have.
+So, by intentionally choosing what we are willing to sacrifice, we choose the kind of problems we want to have.
 And by choosing what kind of problems we want to have, we are being more in control of our lives.

 You have to sacrifice.